12 Declassified UFO Secrets

 China’s new radio dish was built to listen for extraterrestrial signals

-It’s more than 1600 feet in diameter, which is twice the size of the biggest U.S. radio telescope, the Arecibo Observatory in Puerto Rico.
+It’s more than 480 metres in diameter, which is twice the size of the biggest U.S. radio telescope, the Arecibo Observatory in Puerto Rico.
 That means it will be sensitive enough to find celestial objects such as distant galaxies and pulsars, but China’s government also specifically built it in order to search for signals sent from intelligent beings elsewhere in the universe.